 When creating a DynamoDB table using CDK, the only required parameter is the partition key.
 We need to pass the name and type of partition key.

-Deploying this code creates a DynamoDB table, which we can also see on the AWS console.
+When we deploy this code, it creates a DynamoDB table.
+We can see that on the AWS console as well.

 DynamoDB created after deploying stack

-CDK creates a DynamoDB table with a PROVISIONED billing model with 5 RCUs and WCUs by default.
+By default, CDK creates a DynamoDB table with a PROVISIONED billing model with 5 RCUs and WCUs.
 We can change how many RCUs and WCUs should be allocated for our table.
 We can also configure autoscaling for our table.

 Configuring AutoScaling for DynamoDB table using CDK